rajesh1084/fdp/README.md

 ## **Transition to APIs**

-Now that we have a basic understanding of Python, let's explore how it can be used to build powerful APIs.
-An API, <br>
-or Application Programming Interface, acts as a messenger between different software systems, allowing them to communicate and exchange data.
+An API, or Application Programming Interface, acts as a messenger between different software systems, allowing them to communicate and exchange data.
 **Analogy:** Restaurant Order

 * Synchronous - REST, GRPC etc